Is your Maine Coon stressed? … Find out how to help them in this article.

-Stress is a fairly common problem for many Maine Coons.
-It is caused by diseases or uncomfortable changes in its environment that affect its territory or its lifestyle.
-A stressed Maine Coon will frequently show changes in conduct, eating habits, or frequent scratching.
-Make sure you take your stressed Maine Coon to the veterinarian and revert any changes that affected the cat.
+Stress is a fairly common problem for Maine Coons.
+It’s caused by diseases or uncomfortable changes in their environment, which affect their territory or lifestyle.
+Stressed Maine Coons change in conduct, eating habits or frequently scratched.
+Take your stressed Maine Coon to the veterinarian and revert any changes that affected the cat.